1,000+ Opportunities

 Atlantic Flyway Shorebird Initiative Chesapeake Bay Stewardship Fund Gulf Environmental Benefit Fund Long Island Sound Futures Fund National Coastal Resilience Fund Atlantic Flyway Shorebirds Business Plan NFWF Announces Nearly $12 Million in Grants from Long Island Sound Futures Fund More than $12 Million in Grants Awarded to Improve the Environment of Long Island Sound New project is ‘Putting the Oyster Back in Oyster Bay’

-Based on current listing details, eligibility includes: Supports projects focused on clean waters and healthy watersheds, thriving habitats and abundant wildlife, and sustainable resilient communities in the Long Island Sound region.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Supports projects focused on clean waters and healthy watersheds, thriving habitats and abundant wildlife, and sustainable resilient communities in the Long Island Sound region.
+Confirm the full requirements in the official notice before applying.

 Bats for the Future Fund is a grant from the National Fish and Wildlife Foundation (NFWF), in partnership with the U.S. Fish and Wildlife Service, that funds efforts to slow or halt the spread of white-nose syndrome (WNS) disease and support the recovery of affected bat populations in North America.
 Funded projects may address disease treatment, habitat conservation, population monitoring, or public education strategies that contribute to bat species survival.
 Additional support is provided by NextEra Energy Resources through its charitable foundation.
 Eligible applicants include researchers, nonprofits, universities, and government agencies with relevant conservation expertise.
 Awards range from $50,000 to $250,000, with the 2025 deadline on August 14, 2025.